 Below are the most common topical creams, which we’ve grouped into strengths starting with the weakest preparations:

 For example, Betnovate is available as a cream or ointment.
 The active ingredient in Betnovate is betamethasone valerate, which is a potent corticosteroid.
 Because it’s a stronger steroid, Betnovate is usually used to control outbreaks rather than as a long-term preventative measure.
+If your skin condition is also showing signs of infection, you may want a stronger steroid cream that also contains an antibiotic, like Fucibet.

 Another option for scalp dermatitis is Elocon Scalp Lotion, which uses the equally potent steroid mometasone.
 Elocon moisturises the skin and slows the growth rate of skin cells (relieving psoriasis symptoms).